-"All in - all out" management or 'batch production', with disinfection between each batch of pigs, minimises the risk of Salmonella transmission between groups of animals and is very effective in combination with other Salmonella reduction programmes.
+"All in - all out" management or 'batch production', with disinfection between each batch of pigs, minimises the risk of Salmonella transmission between groups of animals.
+This form of production, therefore, is very effective together with other salmonella-reducing initiatives.

 Declaration of Salmonella status